Skip to main content

 • Drink plenty of fluids.

-Staying hydrated will help your body sweat and maintain a normal body temperature.
+Staying hydrated will help your body sweat and maintain an average body temperature.

 • Take extra precautions with certain medications.

-Ask your health care team if the medications you take can affect your body's ability to stay hydrated and dissipate heat.
+Ask your health care team your medications can affect your body's ability to stay hydrated and dissipate heat.

 • Never leave anyone in a parked car.

 This is a common cause of heat-related deaths in children.
 When parked in the sun, the temperature in your car can rise 20 degrees F in 10 minutes.
-It's not safe to leave a person or pet in a parked car in warm or hot weather, even if the windows are cracked or the car is in the shade.
-When your car is parked, keep it locked to prevent a child from getting inside.
+It's unsafe to leave a person or pet in a parked car in warm or hot weather, even if the windows are cracked or the car is in the shade.
+Keep your car locked to prevent a child from getting inside when it is parked.

 • Take it easy during the hottest parts of the day.